 Haggling is commonplace across the Middle East.
 If you want to pay what the locals pay, you’ll have to master the art of haggling.
 Have a price in your mind, negotiate and be prepared to walk away.

 There are numerous apps available for smart phones that can calculate the exchange rate between AED (United Arab Emirates Dirham and GBP (British Pound).
-Download before your trip to work out if you’re getting the best deal.
+Download a good one before your trip to work out if you’re getting the best deal.

 While it may be tempting to spend your money on large traditional ornaments or a Persian rug, you may have to pay high shipping costs to get it back to the UK.
-Be realistic, if you’re going to splash out, pay for a bigger baggage allowance.
+Be realistic, if you’re going to splash out, pay for a bigger baggage allowance outright to get the best deal.
+That way, you save more spare change for the actual shopping!

 Looking for Dubai package holidays ?
 Browse our site for a range of 4 and 5 star Dubai hotels and flights.
 Alternatively, check out our blog for more guides.